Michelle Obama: Fierce, Fearless & Still Fighting For The People

-In her final White House speech Friday afternoon, First Lady Michelle Obama said, “serving as the First Lady has been the greatest honor of my life and I hope that I made you proud.”
+In her final White House speech, First Lady Michelle Obama said, “serving as the First Lady has been the greatest honor of my life and I hope that I made you proud.”

-What?
-Made us proud?!
-That’s an understatement!
+Made us proud is an understatement!
 Little girls from across the world saw the poise, the beauty, the love and the rise of such an encouraging and giving First Lady.
 We are more than proud, we are in awe.

 Forget that Michelle was named as the #1 most stylish in Style Magazine in 2013.

-Forget that this First Lady is the ONLY First Lady in American history to hold two Ivy League degrees.
+Forget that Mrs. Obama is the ONLY First Lady in American history to hold two Ivy League degrees.

 Forget that First Lady Michelle Obama is one of the few First Lady’s to show love for her husband openly without scandal.